Marketing

 With a little audience research and some thoughtful design, you can deliver on each of these factors, creating a fluid intersection of good content and a compelling user experience.

-How User Experience and Web Design Intersect
+How User Experience Content and Web Design Intersect

-The process of optimizing the user experience on your website involves not only meeting users where they’re at but also moving them through the marketing funnel towards a sale.
 In some cases, you may be equally invested in maintaining existing customers.
 Fortunately, many of the benchmarks are the same, regardless of whether you’re courting new customers or trying to keep your old standbys happy.

 • Increase the number of referrals you get from existing customers